-Sweet potato vines (Ipomoea batatas) are frequently used as an accent plant in potted arrangements or as a bedding plant.
-Their heart-shaped leaves come in black, dark purple and chartreuse green, adding a punch of color wherever they're planted.
+Sweet potato vines (Ipomoea batatas, USDA zones 9-11) are frequently used as an accent plant in potted arrangements or as a bedding plant.
+Their heart-shaped leaves come in black, dark purple, chartreuse green and even multicolor patterns, adding a punch of color wherever they're planted.
 Browned leaves are likely caused by environmental conditions, such as drought or cold weather, but occasionally the plants may succumb to disease or insect infestations that turn the leaves brown.

 Sweet potato vines often turn brown due to frost damage, root knot nematodes, fungal diseases and insect damage.